joergschwarzwaelder/hhc2023/Objective-9/README.md

 The Game Cartrige 1 can be found at the above location at 31/35.
 It can be started anytime from the "Items" section in the game.
-This starts a Gameboy simulator with the game.
+This starts a Gameboy simulator within the game.
 The main objective in the game is a broken QR code which has to be repaired.
 It is possible to make music to uncover, which black block can be moved (by pushing it) and which locations are expected to receive a black block.